 - 1. The main guiding body of the IPT is the International Organizing Committee (IOC).
 It is elected from representatives of the countries participating in the tournament.
 Each country is represented by only one person in the IOC. - 2.
-The head of the IPT is the president.
-He/She is elected for 2 years in a simple majority vote by the members of IOC.
-The president's duties are: inviting teams to participate in the IPT, cooperation with the Local Organizing Committee (LOC), resolving urgent/unforeseen situations and coordination of jury work.
-The IPT President is assisted by the IPT Secretary.
-The IPT Secretary's duties are: organizing the problem selection, updating the www.ipt.info site and helping the president with their duties.
-Every official IPT document should be signed by the IPT President and stamped with the IPT seal which is kept by the secretary. - 3.
+The head of the IPT is the President.
+He/she is elected for 2 years in a simple majority vote by the members of IOC.
+Every official IPT document should be signed by the IPT President and stamped with the IPT seal which is kept by the Secretary.
+IOC members, including the President and Secretary can be part of the Executive Committee (ExeCom), which regroup the most active members of the IOC.
+The members of the ExeCom are in charge of executing the IOC tasks not related to specific countries, and have nor decisive power neither extended privileges over other IOC members that has not been approved by the IOC. - 3.
 The IOC is responsible for selection of a country hosting the IPT next year.
 The IOC cooperates with the LOC in deciding on the dates of the IPT. - 4.
 The official language of the tournament is English.
 This applies to all official documentation, the Physics Fights and tournament ceremonies.
-The official website of the tournament is ipt.info. - 5.
-The amount of the entry fee is decided upon by the LOC, but it must not exceed 1000 euro per team.
-The LOC may provide a discount for selected countries.
-The LOC is responsible for covering the accommodation expenses of teams and team leaders.
+The official website of the tournament is www.iptnet.info - 5.
+The amount of the entry fees is by default 1000 Euro per team.
+The IOC and LOC may provide a discount on the registration fees for the countries participating for the first time in the tournament.
+The LOC is responsible for covering the catering and accommodation expenses of a team consisting of four to six team members and no more than two team-leaders.
+The LOC can suggest a modification of the entry fees at the latest six months prior the tournament. - 6.
+Any member of the IOC can suggest a modification to the rules.
+The executive committee is in charge of expressing the modification in a proper format.
+The whole IOC is asked to vote on each modification.
+The modification is accepted if more than 50% of the voters are in favor.
+In case of equal number of votes in favor and against the modification, the President has a decisive vote.
+The default voting period is 10 days since the IOC is called for voting.

-1.2 The IPT problems
+1.2 IPT problems